NijatInHIT/my-Front-end/README.md

 # my-Front-end
-daily work,some bug,that`s not the point,just for record my coding.
+daily works,some bugs,that`s not the point,just for record my coding.

 #BREAKING THE WALLS